-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Tim: We first met in a group interview for a position at a facilities management company.
 There were a few roles available at the same level.
 We both ended up being successful.
 Bridget was the only other young one in the interview, so we became friends pretty quickly.

 Bridget: And he always had extra food for me to eat at lunch time.
-His mum made amazing food for him.
+His mom made amazing food for him.

 Tim: The first time we banged was at the staff Christmas party.